-You will be sent an evaluation of all courses.
+Students will be sent an evaluation of all courses.
 All students in a small group will be asked to complete evaluations of their instructor.
 Sampling will be used for classroom teaching, where approximately one third of students will asked to evaluate instructors who teach the entire class.
 This is to help reduce the number of evaluations sent to students.

-Occasionally, you may be asked to complete an evaluation for an instructor at whose session you were not present.
-If you do not recall being taught by an instructor, please opt out of the evaluation.
-Doing so will remove the evaluation from your To-Do List on One45.
-If you would like to evaluate an instructor for whom you were not sent a form, please contact program.evaluation.ugme@usask.ca.
+Occasionally, students may be asked to complete an evaluation for an instructor at whose session they were not present.
+For students who do not recall being taught by an instructor, please opt out of the evaluation.
+Doing so will remove the evaluation from the student's To-Do List on One45.
+Students who would like to evaluate an instructor but were not sent a form, please contact program.evaluation.ugme@usask.ca.

-Your feedback is very important for continual course improvement.
+Student feedback is very important for continual course improvement.
 To ensure that feedback is representative of the entire class and to help achieve accreditation elements relevant to student feedback, it is important to have a high response rate.
 The Course Director and Year Committee will review course evaluation responses.
 Instructor evaluation reports are sent to individual instructors and the person most responsible for their teaching in this course (typically the Course Director).
 Prior to release, all comments are reviewed and any comments that make personal attacks or use offensive language are edited or removed.
 To ensure that your feedback is best utilized, please provide feedback in a constructive manner.
-For example, if you think a particular method was ineffective, please explain why you felt it was not effective and, if possible, provide suggestions for how it could be improved.
+For example, if a particular method was thought to be ineffective, please explain why and, if possible, provide suggestions for how it could be improved.
+Always provide feedback in a constructive and respectful manner as if presenting the feedback face to face.